 M118 is effective in a tilted coordinate system if you activate the tilted working plane function for the Manual Operation mode.
-If the tilted working plane function is not active for the Manual Operation mode, the original coordinate system is effective.
+If the tilted working plane function is not active for the Manual Operation mode, the untilted workpiece coordinate system is effective.

-M118 also functions in the Positioning with MDI mode of operation!
+M118 is also effective in Positioning with manl.data input operating mode!